i94alan/android-CardReader/README.md

 ==================

-Simple NFC reader for Android based on the sample code from the Google samples, for reading cards and tags and the associated descriptions.
+Simple NFC card reader for Android based on the sample code from the Google samples, for reading cards and tags and the associated descriptions.